 We had a passionate kiss which entailed him pushing me against a wall followed by a night of laughter.
 I cannot recall the jokes, although I certainly remember our moment.
 And on the rarest of occasions, sometimes when I walk or look admiringly at the sky, I wonder if he ever thinks of me too.
 Am I completely forgotten or can he focus long enough to carve out my face?

 For all I know, he might not be alive.
 He could be married or living in a completely different location.
 I have no proof; nothing except for an American dollar which fell from his jean pocket.
-It is now tucked away in a memory box filled with various memorabilia.
+Now tucked away in a memory box filled with various memorabilia.

 My ex partners were necessary.
 The ones who made me rush to my phone on every single lunch break and made me feel free.
 The one who left me tongue-tied and so blissfully happy that I had somewhat forgotten what sadness was.
 They shaped me.